Skip to main content

 Updating Your MCP Server

-To update your MCP server listing:
+To update your MCP server listing: For Web Form submissions:

 1. Increment the version number in your specification file